tylermercer/personal-website/src/content/posts/software/-unlaunching.md

 [^writing-computer]: One such extreme measure I've taken myself was to turn an old laptop into a dedicated writing device, as I explained in ["Creating a Partial Clone of a Git Repo"](/posts/software/partial-clone-git-repo/).
 (I'm writing this essay on that device.)

+[^lamport]: From _Madness, Rack, and Honey_.
+Quoted in ["Why We Write"](https://aworkinglibrary.com/writing/why-we-write)

+	Also relevant is this quote from eminent computer scientist Leslie Lamport: "If you're thinking without writing, you only think you're thinking."